ProgrammingNewt/Distributed_Memory_MPI/README.md

 **MAIN FILES:**
 - `main.cpp` → Entry point for the simulation, orchestrating MPI setup and execution.
-- `mpi.cpp` → Core parallel implementation of the particle simulation using MPI for up to 128 tasks.
+- `mpi.cpp` → [MAIN WORK HERE] Core parallel implementation of the particle simulation using MPI for up to 128 tasks.
 - `common.h` → Shared definitions and utilities for particle data and simulation parameters.

 ## Overview